cairo-book/cairo-book/src/ch05-03-method-syntax.md

 If you are familiar with Rust, you may find Cairo's approach confusing because methods cannot be defined directly on types.
 Instead, you must define a [trait](./ch08-02-traits-in-cairo.md) and an implementation of this trait associated with the type for which the method is intended.
 However, defining a trait and then implementing it to define methods on a specific type is verbose, and unnecessary: the trait itself will not be reused.

-So, to avoid defining useless traits, Cairo provides the `#[generate_trait]` attribute to add above a trait implementation, which tells to the compiler to generate the corresponding trait definition for you, and let's you focus on the implementation only.
+So, to avoid defining useless traits, Cairo provides the `#[generate_trait]` attribute to add above a trait implementation, which tells the compiler to generate the corresponding trait definition for you, and let's you focus on the implementation only.
 Both approaches are equivalent, but it's considered a best practice to not explicitly define traits in this case.

 The previous example can also be written as follows: